FelixOnline/v2/content/articles/2013-12-2-on-the-naughty-list.md

 subtitle: >
   “You better watch out.
 You better not cry.
 Better not pout, I’m telling you why: Santa Claus is coming to town.
 He’s making a list, checking it twice.
 He’s gonna find out who’s naughty or nice.
 Santa Claus is coming to town!”
 date: "2013-12-02 21:46:35 +0000"

 # Attributes from Felix Online V1
 id: "4153"
 old_path: /comment/4153/on-the-naughty-list
 aliases:
  - /comment/4153/on-the-naughty-list
+imported: true
+comments:
+ - Do you have any idea how ridiculous this soundsam i good or bad but i want to know mesige my dad ifyou canCoolI will listen to people I will do my homework every day I will take my Medicine every dayi think i been bad but i just want to be good but it wont happen i tell you i even tell god to that i want to be have please i just want to be have i hope i can get all of presants from your elfs and i think that they are rally nice to you and i just want to be nice to you and to my parentsyou    better watch out you  better not crybetter not pouti am telling you whysanta is comeing to townhes making a list cheking it twicehes going to find out whos noughty and nicesanta claus is comeing to town

 # Article Taxonomies
 categories:
  - comment
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true